stitchflow

 Torii_Home.png

-Torii is a strong Zluri alternative for teams that want to go beyond visibility and build automation into every step of the SaaS lifecycle.
+Torii is a Zluri alternative for teams that want to go beyond visibility and build automation into every step of the SaaS lifecycle.
 It focuses on helping IT and Ops scale by operationalizing onboarding, offboarding, and app ownership workflows across departments.

-If your org is trying to reduce spreadsheet dependence and enforce clean access hygiene at scale, Torii is a major upgrade from Zluri’s more limited templates.
+Torii’s low-code workflow engine enables you to build automated provisioning and deprovisioning flows that are triggered by events such as HR changes, role updates, or inactivity.
+If your organization is trying to reduce spreadsheet dependence and enforce clean access hygiene at scale, Torii is better than Zluri’s more limited templates.

 Key features